-'Aasra' literally translates into a safe shelter is a children's home for 50 boys.
+'Aasra' literally translates into a safe shelter.
+SBT's 'Aasra Shelter' is a Children's Home for 50 boys.
 Over the years, the Founder-Trustees realised that just providing daycare services wasn't helping the Trust realise its end goal, i.e. rehabilitation of street children.
 Whatever was learnt and built during the day was unlearnt and undone at night when the dark underbelly comes alive.
-So, in 2004, the first 24X7 residential programme, with a focus on education, mental health care, and skill-building, was initiated as Aasra CHB.
+So, in 1993, the first 24X7 residential programme, with a focus on education, mental health care, and skill-building, was initiated as Aasra CHB.
 The home provides a comprehensive package of services to the children, laying the foundation for their transformation into productive and responsible adults.
-Embracing an inclusive approach, the team at Aasra CHB strives for the all-around development of all children without any discrimination.
-Aasra also houses SBT's much-acclaimed, unique Child-Development Unit (CDU), a safe space for children in the autism spectrum.
+Embracing an inclusive approach, the team at Aasra CHB strives for the all-round development of all children without any discrimination.
+Aasra also houses SBT's much-acclaimed, unique Child-Development Unit (CDU), a safe space for children on the autism spectrum.
 In collaboration with Children First, the CDU caters to 10 boys who are provided therapy, special school education and skill development.

 Aarushi Shelter Home was the first full care centre catering to the needs of girls rescued from the streets.
 They long for a safe and secure space where they can sleep peacefully during the night.

 Since 1999, Aarushi CHG has been providing a safe and child-friendly space for girls rescued from the streets and distressed situations in and around Gurugram.
 The Home provides shelter to 50 girls at any given time.
-It is well-equipped with all the facilities and amenities such as classrooms, play area, dormitories and computer lab among others.
+It is well-equipped with all the facilities and amenities such as classrooms, a play area, dormitories, and a computer lab among others.
 Aarushi Centre remains one of the model child-care institutions operational in Haryana.
 It functions under the provisions of the Juvenile Justice Act and comes under the jurisdiction of the Child Welfare Committee of Gurugram, Haryana.

-In these challenging circumstances, SBT initiated an Open Shelter with a capacity for 25 boys.
+In these challenging circumstances, SBT initiated an Open Shelter with a capacity of 25 boys.
 The team works very closely with Childline ODRS and the contact point in the vicinity to identify new children coming to the area and other children in need of care and protection.
 Another focus of the team is to act as a halfway house for children struggling with substance abuse.
 The centre acts as a safe space for pre as well as post-de-addiction counselling and support.

 Uday OS was set up in January 2018 and operates in an area adjacent to Ghaziabad Railway Station.
 With child protection services being strengthened at New Delhi and Old Delhi Railway Stations, traffickers and runaway children now get off a few stations before.
 Ghaziabad Railway Station happens to be one of these new hot spots.
 Thus, Uday OS, with a capacity of 25 children, was initiated to cater to the needs of this vulnerable section of children.

 Uday OS team makes concerted efforts to trace missing and lost street children's families.
 Once a child's family is traced, adequate steps are taken in close coordination with the Child Welfare Committee to send the child back to the family.
 Over the years, the team members have reconnected children to their families in far-flung areas of the country.
-To keep the strings connected, centre staff follows up with the family to check if the child is doing fine and has adjusted well.
+To keep the strings connected, the centre staff follows up with the family to check if the child is doing fine and has adjusted well.